 Part of the Hiring Your First Employee hub.

-You’re probably not thinking about hiring because everything feels calm and beautifully organised.
 You’re probably thinking about hiring because your inbox is full, clients are waiting, your brain is tired, and you have started saying, “I just need someone to help me.”

 And maybe you do.